Special Recruiting Opportunities

-The Hispanic Association of Colleges and Universities offers summer 2018 internships in the corporate sector for students with a GPA of 3.0 and above.
-Deadline is February 16, 2018.
+The Hispanic Association of Colleges and Universities offers summer internships in the corporate sector for students with a GPA of 3.0 and above.
+Deadline is typically in February.

 Jopwell empowers underrepresented ethnic minority professionals and students to successfully navigate their careers.
 Their recruiting platform connects the best and brightest minority candidates with the top employment opportunities at the most desirable places to work across different industries nationwide.

 INROADS is a national non-profit looking to develop and place talented underserved minorities in business and industry.
 INROADS works with top companies to help secure a paid multi-year internship in order to help prepare interns for corporate and community leadership.